ABOUT BROWN FOUNDATION

 Houston Methodist Summer Undergraduate Research Internship

 The Houston Methodist Summer Undergraduate Research Internship (HM SURI) offers a nationally competitive 10-week summer internship program at the Houston Methodist Research Institute that provides undergraduate students with the opportunity to enrich their professional development and receive exposure to translational research.
 Each intern is assigned to a specific area or project within an ongoing project.
-Brown Foundation HM SURI interns are guaranteed 25% of the internship slots each summer and the Brown Foundation provides Brown Scholar HM SURI interns a scholarship that exceeds the amount received by paid interns.
+Brown Foundation HM SURI interns are guaranteed 25% of the internship slots annually.
 The summer culminates in a scientific poster presentation where interns showcase their summer research project to Houston Methodist’s leading scientists, students and staff.

 MSC Brown-Smith UK Honors Leadership Trip